jflessau/winbot-twitter-bot/README.md

 ## Additional info

 ### Why is this bot unfollowing users?
-Following to many users at a time can get your bot blocked.
+Following too many users at a time can get your bot blocked.
 Because of that, it also unfollows users ([fifo-princliple](https://en.wikipedia.org/wiki/FIFO)).

 ### It’s kinda time consuming - what can I do about that?
-Because of twitters limits, theres not much you can do about that.
+Theres not much you can do about that.
 Let this bot run on a raspberry or arduino, control it with [cron](https://en.wikipedia.org/wiki/Cron) and wait for some prices :)